SADDLE

 es: PANTALLA DE SEDA

-Silk screen known under this name as the original ones were made of silk.
-This method is now known as screen printing and is used on many different materials with slightly differing methods.
+Silk screen is known under this name as the original screens were made of silk.
+This method is now known as screen printing and is used on many different materials using slightly differing methods.

 es: ZÓCALO AZULEJOS